danchoi/vitunes/README.markdown

 control the iTunes on my Mac Mini from two Linux Asus 1015PEM netbooks that I move around the apartment.

+### History

+I've been interested in designing alternative user interfaces to iTunes since 2008, when I was working out of the hacker cooperative [Betahouse](http://betahouse.org/).

+* My first experiment was [itunes-rails](http://code.google.com/p/itunes-rails/).
+* My second experiment was [itunes-command](http://danielchoi.com/software/itunes-command.html).
+* ViTunes is the third experiment.

 ### Buy more music, support the ViTunes project